vishalchangrani/questsubmission/README.md

 3. Explain the difference between a script and a transaction.
 A script is read-only and can only be used to read the data from the chain.
 A transaction on the other can change data on the chain.
 A script can be executed for free against a chain while one needs to pay to execute a transaction.

+## Chapter 1 Day 2

+What are the 5 Cadence Programming Language Pillars?
+1. Safety and security
+2. Clarity
+3. Approachability
+4. Developer Experience
+5. Resource Oriented Programming

+In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)?
+The 5 pillars is what makes Cadence more trustworthy and in turn makes the Flow blockchain more trustworthy and reliable.
+If I know that the smart contract that I am deploying is secure, clearly does what I want, easily explainable, easier to write and maintain then I will feel more assured that my Dapps will work as they are supposed to work.